 You must not mislead the consumer in any way as to the geographical origin of the product, even if you state the true origin on the bottle.
 For example, you cannot use the word 'vodka' on a background made up of the Russian flag unless the product is manufactured in Russia.Back to top

 Composition of spirit drinks

 If you wish to manufacture a spirit drink listed in Annex II you will need to comply with the compositional requirements specified in the Annex.
-Some requirements are simple while others are more complex but all specify the source of the alcohol to be used (distillation of molasses in the case of rum, for example), the minimum alcoholic content and permitted flavourings.
+The requirements vary in complexity but all specify the source of the alcohol to be used (distillation of molasses in the case of rum, for example), the minimum alcoholic content and permitted flavourings.

-If you wish to manufacture a spirit drink covered by a GI you must comply with the compositional rules contained in the technical file and manufacture the product within the specified geographical area.
+If you wish to manufacture a spirit drink covered by an RGI you must comply with the compositional rules contained in the product specification and manufacture the product within the geographical area in the specification.

 If your product does not fall into one of the SDs listed in Annex II, you should apply the following general compositional rules:

 - the alcohol can be produced from the alcoholic fermentation and distillation of any agricultural raw material and/or foodstuff suitable for human consumption

 - the product can contain alcohol from additional sources